Tutorial

 end

-When that is done, I should be able to run the migrations without warnings.
+When that is done, I should be able to run the migrations without warnings:

 mix ecto.migrate

-### Step 3 - Update tests
+Step 3 - Update Tests

 If I run the tests now, I will get some failing controller tests.
 That is because some of the routes are private and we need to make sure we run them as an authenticated user.

-Open the test file and add a setup before the first describe block.
+Open the test file and add a setup before the first describe block:

-# test/tutorial_web/controllers/product_controller_test.exs
+# test/my_app_web/controllers/product_controller_test.exs

-defmodule GraphqlTutorialWeb.ProductControllerTest do
+defmodule MyAppWeb.ProductControllerTest do

-use GraphqlTutorialWeb.ConnCase
+use MyAppWeb.ConnCase

 ...Test setup